Hukyl/Hukyl/README.md

-I'm Andrey Shalaev, a software developer from Kiev, Ukraine.
+I'm Andrii Shalaiev, a software developer from Kiev, Ukraine.
 I'm also a dancer, chemist, play the guitar and apparently code sometimes.

 I love writing clean code in Python and JavaScript.
 Currently I'm learning more about these languages as well as C and Kotlin.